mandeepmotan-ai/mandeepmotan-ai.github.io/web-dev/README.md

 ## 📌 Upcoming Projects

-I’ll keep adding more CSS practice projects here as I continue learning.
+I’ll keep adding more Web Dev practice projects here as I continue learning.
 Some ideas you’ll soon see in this directory:

 - 🎯 Button hover effects